 You wake up early, refreshed and ready to tackle the day ahead, or so you think.
-The morning routine is quick and mechanical; shower, breakfast, dress, and commute to the workplace.
-Some days you make it on time, others, you are tardy, but the day's events are always the same.
-You wait in line for your coffee, scanning emails and attending unending meetings that leave little room for actual work.
+The morning routine is quick and mechanical: shower, breakfast, dress, and commute to the workplace.
+Some days, you make it on time; others, you are tardy, but the day's events are always the same.
+You wait in line for your coffee, scanning it and attending unending meetings that leave little room for actual work.
 The monotony continues with the same lunch, idle office gossip, and a lackluster afternoon.
 The commute home is a dreaded two-hour journey through congested streets, and you finally collapse into your chair, only to nod off mid-film.
 The cycle repeats daily, year after year, in an endless loop of sameness.
 And you had the same thought every morning.
 When will this be over?
 Is it overly pessimistic?
 Perhaps your author overthinks and is negative about how this world order should have ended long ago.
 Of course, many people are content with their jobs, but which side wins regarding statistics?
 Are those who argue that the current order should be maintained correctly?
 Come on, express your true feelings.

 With the pandemic, this order started to change a little bit.
 People and businesses retreated to their homes.
 Working from home is on the rise, and many company officials have decided that it's more beneficial than terrible and have chosen not to return to their workplaces.
 After all, the expenses spent on an office dropped to zero, and it turned out that workers were much more productive at home.
 All researchers have reached a common conclusion: The stereotype of working in offices will end one day.
 Isn't it enough for people to do their work on time and correctly?
 Why do dozens of people have to get together daily and spend all day, week, months, and years together?
 Human resources should start thinking about humans now, not resources.
 Others approach this issue as aggressively as your author, and governments are increasingly taking severe steps.